SBB Call Center Handicap.

 - For journeys within Switzerland, please call the SBB Call Center Handicap at least one hour before your train is due to depart.
 Please make reservations by e-mail at least 24 hours in advance.

 If you are travelling abroad, please request assistance at least 48 hours in advance.

 Please call us two hours before your journey for the following stations:

 - Biberbrugg (SOB), Brunnen

 - La Chaux-de-Fonds, Le Locle

 - Wattwil (SOB), Willisau (BLS), Wohlen

-- Telephone number (in case we need more information)
+- telephone number (in case we need more information)

-- The date of travel and destination
+- date of travel and destination

-- The desired departure or arrival time
+- departure or arrival time

 Do you travel regularly on the same route?
 If so, you could place a standing order with SBB Call Center Handicap for these journeys.
 Please notify SBB Call Center Handicap if you are going to be absent (on holiday, for example) or if your travel plans change, however, as otherwise we cannot guarantee the assistance you require.